Subscription art crowdfunder Patreon confirms $60M fundraise

 The new capital will go towards hiring to expand its 80 person team and scaling up growth by recruiting more creators including videographers, political pundits, game developers, illustrators, musicians, and comedians.
 Patreon’s business is doubling in size each year across metrics like creators on-boarded and paying subscribers, and it expects that grow to continue.
 Patreon already has 50,000 creators and 1 million subscribers on the platform that pay an average of $12 per month.

 “Over the last 15 years, distribution has been democratized and pretty much solved” Patreon co-founder Jack Conte told TechCrunch in June.
 “Unfortunately in that process, global financing for the arts has gotten into jeopardy.”
 While once only the top musicians or artists could sell their work in stores or on tour, the internet helped niche creators find their audience.
-But trading sales for ad-supported streaming and social media made it tough for anyone but the most popular artists to earn a living wage.
+But trading sales for ad-supported streaming and social media made it tough for anyone but the most established artists to earn a living wage.

 Patreon’s tiny 5% cut of subscription revenue is highly attractive to creators who are used to a much smaller share than 95% (minus credit card processing fees).
 Both YouTube and Facebook’s new Watch tab of original video content only pay out 55% to creators.